 Five of the Uyghurs among the group of eighteen captured together and sold by bounty-hunters in Pakistan were classified as non-enemy combatants and, years later, released to Albania.
 There is nothing to materially distinguish Abdul from the five Uyghurs who were deemed noncombatants and released to Albania in 2006.

 However, given the fundamental inadequacies of the Combatant Status Review Tribunal (CSRT) processes, Abdul was designated an "enemy combatant" by a CSRT in approximately October 2004.
-The CSRT transcript indicates that his enemy combatant status was ostensibly predicated on allegations that he is affiliated with the East Turkestan Islamic Movement (ETIM), and that ETIM is associated with al Qaeda.
+The transcript of those proceedings, released by the government pursuant to an order by the district court in response to his petition for habeas corpus, indicates that his enemy combatant status was ostensibly predicated on allegations that he is affiliated with the East Turkestan Islamic Movement (ETIM), and that ETIM is associated with al Qaeda.
 This is the same allegation that the government has made against each of the Uyghurs in Guantánamo.
 Abdul had never even heard of ETIM prior to Guantánamo.
 Indeed, there is no evidence to support the claim that Abdul is a member of ETIM or has any connection to al Qaeda, the Taliban, or any other group hostile to the United States.
-Moreover, ETIM was not even on the U.S. list of terrorist organizations at the time of Abdul's detention, only subsequently added presumably under Chinese pressure.
-Abdul has never engaged in military activity, never received military training, and never carried a weapon.
-Abdul was not even captured on a battlefield or in a combat zone.
+He has never engaged in military activity, never received military training, and never carried a weapon.
+Abdul Sabour was not even captured on a battlefield or in a combat zone.